Welcome to Transfiguration!

 Professor Mitchell was writing on the chalkboard as she heard her students join her in the classroom.
 “Hello, everyone!” she said, not turning to face them as she continued writing.
 “Please come up and set your homework assignment on my desk for those who chose to participate in the extra credit.
 We’ll begin momentarily.” she soothed.
 She finished writing, stepping away from the blackboard and facing the class.
 On the board were five words…

-These are four branches of transfiguration.
+These are the four branches of transfiguration.
 They were defined in 1651 by a German transfigurist, though we’re unsure of the name of this person.
 There were a few different wizards who claimed credit that year, including Fritz Holtz, whose notes disappeared in a mysterious fire the day before the big transfiguration conference.
-Others had similar claims to their original notes being either stolen or destroyed, meaning any possible evidence as to who was first no longer exists.
+Others had similar claims of their original notes being either stolen or destroyed, meaning any possible evidence as to who was first no longer exists.
 No matter who it might have been, these branches are still extremely relevant to transfiguration today.
 The different branches of transfiguration are transformation, vanishment, conjuration, and untransfiguration.
-They each have their own spells that fall within them and each will be taught during different years.
+They each have their own spells that fall within them and each will be taught during different years of this course.
 Your first four years with me will focus on transformation.
 Fifth Year will discuss vanishment, while conjuration and untransfiguration will be N.E.W.T. level subjects, with conjuration being taught in Sixth Year and untransfiguration in Seventh.
-I hope you will chose to stay with me for your N.E.W.T.s, though I know it’s inevitable that I will lose some of you along the way.
+I hope you will choose to stay with me for your N.E.W.T.s, though I know it’s inevitable that I will lose some of you along the way.

 Transformation is the branch of transfiguration we will be talking about first.
 It is the most common form and is usually what people initially think of when hearing the word “transfiguration.”
-This is a form that causes things to actually change from their original state into another, or alters the form of them.
+This is a form of magic that causes things to change from their original state into another or alters the form of them.
 While this is the first branch that we teach, transformation also contains some of the darkest transfiguration knowledge.
 No, we will not be going over that in this class so please do not ask.

-Animagi are human beings with the capability of fully turning themselves into an animal at will while keeping their human sentience.
+Animagi are wizards with the capability of fully turning themselves into an animal at will while keeping their human sentience.
 This is a completely voluntary and learned skill, one that is extremely difficult to master.
 We will not be teaching this skill in this class and it is highly encouraged that you do not try to learn this on your own during your time here at Hogwarts.
 It is extremely difficult and time intensive to learn, which is why many choose not to.
-Part of this process requires that a witch or wizard keep the leaf of a Mandrake plant under their tongue for a full month, which many people find extremely inconvenient.
-Each person is only able to turn into one form of animal for their shape and this animal will bear some identifying mark related to their human features.
+Part of this process requires that a witch or wizard keep the leaf of a mandrake plant under their tongue for a full month, which many people find extremely inconvenient.
+Each person is only able to turn into one form of animal, and this animal will bear some identifying mark related to their human features.
 For instance, someone who wears glasses may have a darker outline of fur around their eyes.
 Any intense, permanent body altering will also be noted in the animagus form.
 For instance, let us remember the case of Peter Pettigrew, whose missing finger was there in both human and animagus form.
 It is important to note that Animagi are required to register with the Ministry of Magic.

 Conjuration spells are significantly more complicated than their vanishment counterparts.
 Conjured items are formed by pulling together the particles around us to create the object we desire, essentially opposite to the way in which items are vanished.
 Accomplishing this requires the transfigurist to take into account all of the details of the object they are trying to conjure, a difficult task, which is why this is something that you will not learn unless you choose to continue on with Transfiguration into your N.E.W.T.s.
 There are also extensive laws restricting what can and cannot be conjured and things that are conjured also will not last forever.
 We will go over some of these restrictions in the next lesson, but as a general rule, whatever you wish to conjure must first exist in the world.